Yeh Hai Jalwa: Plot

-The story is about an orphan named Raj Saxena/Mittal, aka Raju, a businessman in India.
-His mother died when he was very young, and his father had already left him.
-At work, Raju witnesses Rajesh Mittal winning an award on TV.
-Raju realizes that Rajesh is none other than his dad, and leaves immediately for London.
-At the airport, he meets Sonia Singh, who has too much luggage and tries to get Raju to hold it.
-Raju understands her plan, and it backfires on Sonia.
-The two then fall in love with each other.
+An orphan named Raj Saxena/Mittal, also known as Raju, works as a businessman in India.
+His mother died when he was very young, and his father had already left the family.
+One day, Raju sees Rajesh Mittal receiving an award on television and realises that Rajesh is his father.
+He immediately travels to London.
+At the airport, he meets Sonia Singh, who tries to trick him into carrying her luggage.
+Raju sees through her scheme, which backfires on Sonia, and the two soon fall in love.

-After this, Raju finds Rajesh and tells him the truth.
-He then finds out that Rajesh is already married to Smitha and has two kids, Rinkie and Bunty.
-Rinkie is about to marry Vicky, but she is unaware of his drug dealings.
-Raju gives Rajesh seven days to break the news to his family and call Raju his son, or he'll tell the family himself.
-After he leaves, Rajesh gets scared and hires gangsters to attack him.
-On his way out, Raju gets beaten up by the hired gangsters, though he is later rescued by Shera, also an Indian living in London.
-He saves Raju from getting beaten up and helps him as well.
+Raju finds Rajesh and tells him the truth.
+He then discovers that Rajesh is already married to Smitha and has two children, Rinkie and Bunty.
+Rinkie is engaged to Vicky, unaware that he is involved in drug dealing.
+Raju gives Rajesh seven days to tell his family the truth and acknowledge him as his son, or he will do it himself.
+Fearing exposure, Rajesh hires gangsters to attack Raju, but Raju is beaten and later rescued by Shera, another Indian living in London.
+Shera advises Raju to enter Rajesh’s house as a family friend and win over the household.

-He advises Raju to go into Rajesh's house as a family friend and to get to know the entire family.
-When Raju asks Rajesh to give him a good place to stay, Rajesh takes him to his friend Robin Singh's mansion.
-There, he meets Sonia again and learns that she is Robin's daughter.
+When Raju asks for accommodation, Rajesh arranges for him to stay at his friend Robin Singh’s mansion, where Raju meets Sonia again and learns that she is Robin’s daughter.
 They gradually fall in love.
-On the eighth day, Raju goes to Rajesh's bungalow but realizes the family is on holiday.
-Therefore, Raju goes back to India, until he overhears Robin calling Rajesh and inviting him over to his house.
-Raju gets into the boot of Robin's car so he can also go with them.
+On the seventh day, Raju goes to Rajesh’s bungalow, only to discover that the family is on holiday.
+He returns to India, but then overhears Robin inviting Rajesh to his house.
+Raju hides in the boot of Robin’s car and travels with them.
+Rajesh is horrified to see him, but Raju remains with the family at the resort.

-Rajesh is horrified when he sees Raju come.
-Raju stays with the family at the resort.
-Rajesh finds out that Raju's visa has expired, and he calls the police.
-They take Raju.
-Purshottam Mithal is at the airport as he has come back from Paris, and Raju sees him.
-Raju tells him that he knows Rajesh.
-Purshottam renews Raju's visa and takes him back to the Mithal mansion.
+Rajesh later discovers that Raju’s visa has expired and reports him to the police.
+Raju is taken away, but Purshottam Mittal, who has just returned from Paris, meets him at the airport.
+Raju tells him that he knows Rajesh, and Purshottam renews his visa and brings him back to the Mittal mansion.